Kacpers89233/My_Neural_Network/README.md

-# My Neural Network Framework from Scratch
+# My Neural Network Framework from Scratch on the MNIST dataset

 A modular deep learning framework built entirely from scratch using **Python** and **NumPy**, designed to replicate the core mechanisms of modern neural networks without relying on high-level frameworks like TensorFlow or PyTorch.